 Even simple workflows have more steps than you think.
 Mapping out your workflows helps you visualize each step and identify what areas can be improved.

 This step doesn’t need to be that complicated.
 For example, you can map out a workflow with a pen and paper.
-But consider using workflow automation software to map more complex workflows.
+But consider using process mapping software to map more complex workflows.

-Eventually, you’ll want to build out your workflow documentation where you define each step in complete detail, including which tasks, tools, and people are involved.
+Eventually, you’ll want to build out your workflow documentation to define each step in complete detail, including which tasks, tools, and people are involved.

 2. Identify Internal and External Stakeholders